SecKatie/wyzeapy/README.md

 # Wyzeapy

-A python library for the (unofficial) Wyze Labs web APIs.
+A Python library for the (unofficial) Wyze Labs web APIs.

 ## Used By

-This project is used by the [ha-wyzeapi](https://github.com/JoshuaMulliken/ha-wyzeapi) project.
+This project is used by the [ha-wyzeapi](https://github.com/SecKatie/ha-wyzeapi) project.
 Let me know if you are utilizing it so that I can feature your project here!

 ## Usage/Examples

 Getting logged in: